-Ayurvedic practice teaches us how to keep these aspects in balance and how to maintain a healthy equilibrium through restoring energies if we become ill.
-More importantly Ayurveda practice helps to keep our body’s immune and defense systems strong and our physical body in optimal health.
+Ayurvedic practice teaches us how to keep these balanced and how to maintain a healthy energy system to prevent falling ill.
+Ayurveda also helps to keep your immune system strong and your physical body in optimal health.

 What Are The Doshas And How Do They Link With Ayurveda?

 Allopathic, or Western medicine, is “cure based” and treats the symptoms of illness and disease.
 It is something that is done after the onset of disease and the treatments are used after you become sick.